 - Club O Dining Rewards – 5% back toward future Overstock purchases

-- Total Rewards Dining – 1 reward credit per $1 spent.
+- Caesars Rewards Dining – 1 reward credit per $1 spent.

 The Drop app allows you to earns up to 2% back on purchases from top retailers by linking your credit and debit cards including Amazon, Walmart, Target, Whole Foods, Trader Joe’s, Safeway, Uber, Lyft, Starbucks, Dunkin Donuts, and many more.
 Full list here.

 Works with Visa, Mastercard, Amex, and Discover credit and debit cards.

 Groupon also has a card link program which seems to be for dining/eateries only called Groupon+ (formerly Groupon dining).
 Visa & Mastercard only.
 Note, with Groupon cash back you do have to register first for each restaurant before using it.
 Then you’ll have 30 days to use.

 Upromise offers in-store cash back at various merchants, not specifically restaurants.
 See current offers here.
 The best offers are for Upromise cardholders only, but there are lots of offers in select areas for use with any card.